 Presentation of the contest

-For the 2020–2021 edition, the SWERC contest will take place as a multisite contest, simultaneously across multiple universities in the SWERC region.
-The description below is about the experience at a SWERC site and will be updated later.
+For the 2020–2021 edition, the SWERC contest will happen online.
+The description below is about the experience at the on-site SWERC events that took place in previous years and will be updated later.

 SWERC has essentially the same structure as the ICPC contest, except that it takes place at the level of Southwestern Europe.
 The contest is fought between teams, each of which represents an institution from the region, i.e., a university, an engineering school, etc. Institutions choose the teams that they wish to send to SWERC; they cannot send more than a few teams, so they usually run an internal selection if too many students are interested.